Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 For individual Fe atoms, local variations associated with the CDW shift the energy and modify the wave functions of the YSR states \cite{Liebhaber2020}.
 Consequently, effective hybridization of YSR states requires not only that the adatoms are located at identical adsorption sites of the atomic lattice, but also at comparable positions with respect to the CDW.
-Here, we focus on hollow-centered Fe adatoms located on maxima with respect to the CDW by placing adatoms at a distance of $3a$.
-We show and exploit that with this choice, the YSR states of adjacent Fe atoms are sufficiently similar that they hybridize into symmetric and antisymmetric linear combinations (see sketch in Fig.\,\ref{Fig:figure1}c).
-Successively placing Fe atoms at a distance of $3a$ (Fig.\,\ref{Fig:figure1}b), we find that chains with about ten adatoms or less remain essentially uniform.
+For this reason, we place hollow-centered Fe adatoms on a sequence of maxima of the CDW, resulting in a dilute chain with an adatom distance of $3a$.
+We show that with this choice, the YSR excitations of adjacent Fe atoms are sufficiently similar that they hybridize into symmetric and antisymmetric linear combinations (see sketch in Fig.\,\ref{Fig:figure1}c).
+Successively placing Fe atoms at a distance of $3a$ (Fig.\,\ref{Fig:figure1}b), we find that chains with up to about ten adatoms remain essentially uniform.
 Longer chains become inhomogeneous due to the incommensurate nature of the CDW (Fig.\,\ref{Fig:figure1}d).

-\subsubsection{Monomer}
+\subsection{Monomer}

 We begin with an analysis of the monomer.
 YSR states have been observed in \nbse\ for magnetic atoms located in the bulk \cite{Menard2015, Senkpiel2018} and on the surface \cite{Kezilebieke2018, Liebhaber2020, Yang2020}.
 A differential conductance (\didv) spectrum of a Fe monomer at the specified adsorption site and recorded with a superconducting Nb tip is shown in Fig.\,\ref{Fig:figure2}a (black line; tip gap indicated in gray).
 We resolve four pairs of subgap YSR resonances labeled $\alpha$-$\delta$ at symmetric bias voltages.
 These emerge from exchange coupling four half-filled $d$ orbitals to corresponding conduction electron channels \cite{Ruby2016,Oppen2021}, indicating that the Fe atom is in a spin-2 state.